Badrrahmaouy/ParadoxCalculatorCLI/README.md

 # ParadoxCalculatorCLI
 Part 1 of Paradox Engineering test, creates a command line interface where user is prompt to write an aritmethic operation and will show the result.

-Project developped with TDD method, using JUnit for testing functions and components.
+Project developped with TDD method, using using Maven as package mananger and JUnit for testing functions and components.

 # Step for installation
 1. Git clone the repo